edufeed/edufeed/README.md

 #### Database Errors

-One possible source of sync errors is that your database format is outdated.
+Possible source of sync errors is that your database format is outdated.
 You can delete all server-side databases using the following command:

 ```
 node scripts/delete_all_databases